Skip to content

 • While the sugar mixture is cooking, start whipping the egg whites in the mixing bowl until they become foamy.

 • Once the candy mixture reaches 240°F, drizzle the mixture SLOWLY into the bowl with the egg whites.
 Scrape down the sides and then beat on high speed until the the mixture has doubled and a soft peak forms (about 5 minutes).
 When mixture becomes fluffy and shiny you know it's ready.
-Add the vanilla and beat an additional minute.
+Add 1 teaspoon vanilla and beat an additional minute.

 • Store in a covered container at room temperature for 2 weeks.
 Serve as a topping on top of desserts or use as a replacement for jarred marshmallow fluff in baked goods.